29 April 2021

 - They operate as a paperless bank, which means no mail clogging your mailbox.

-Several online and mobile banks have emerged in recent years, which allows customers to open bank accounts using their laptops or mobile phones.
-A bank that is suitable for Portuguese residents is N26 (domiciled in Germany).
+Several online and mobile banks have emerged in recent years, which allows customers to open bank accounts using laptops or mobile phones.
+One bank that is suitable for Portuguese residents is N26.
 A standard account can be opened for free with your smartphone in a matter of minutes.
 Don’t want to visit a local branch to open a bank account to use in Portugal?
 If yes, then N26 might be the bank for you.

-Any EU/EEA or US resident can open an N26 account, and as long as you have a mailing address in one of the countries where N26 operates, there shouldn’t be any problem receiving your Mastercard.
+Opening an account with N26 is done fully online, and is user-friendly.
+Any EU/EEA or US resident can open an N26 account, and as long as you have a mailing address in one of the countries where N26 operate, there shouldn’t be any problem receiving your MasterCard.